Grand Bahama and Abaco Islands

 Life in the Abacos Islands is distinctly slower-paced, with nature-based pastimes taking centre stage.
 The largest island in the chain, Great Abaco, is home to free-roaming horses and boars, as well as the namesake Abaco parrot.
 Protected by small barrier islands, the Sea of Abaco is a haven for sailors, snorkellers, and anglers alike, and offers plenty of seclusion and solitude with charming villages and romantic scenery.

 As the northernmost region of the Bahamas, Grand Bahama Island and the Abacos benefit from a temperate year-round climate.
 There are some fluctuations in the weather, but thankfully, these generally have little effect on scuba diving.
 The dry season runs from November through April, offering less rain but slightly cooler weather.
 January and February are the coldest months, seeing average temperatures of around 20°C or more on land, and lows of about 25°C in the water.

 During the rainy season, from May through October, average temperatures rise to around 30°C on land, and in the water.
 Thanks to the limestone composition of these islands, the rains cause little in the way of run-off, helping to maintain crystal-clear visibility throughout the year.
 The official hurricane season runs from June through November, although August generally has the highest chance of storms.

 There are also some seasonal considerations if you’re interested in seeing certain species here.
-March to June is the best time for spotting oceanic whitetips, while tiger sharks are most prevalent between May and July.
+Hammerheads make appearances from December to April, while March to June is the best time for spotting oceanic whitetips, and tiger sharks are most prevalent between May and July.
 Grouper spawn around the full moon between January and February, with May offering another period of coral and reef fish spawning.
 In late October and early November, it is also possible to witness the curious and captivating migration of spiny lobsters as they leave their homes and march single file into deeper, more settled water.